AgnesSG/AgnesSG.github.io/_projects/7_urban_growth_disasters.markdown

     Trends in disaster impact, wet spells and urban growth from 1981 to 2011, represented by the respective proxies in the study (Copyright: the authors 2015).
 </div>

 Since it is not possible to modify the precipitation amounts and patterns in the region, the most sensible course of action to avoid unnecessary exposure to natural disasters is to revisit the location and planning of cities.
-Taking into account factors such as proximity to rivers, floodplains, preferential courses for debris flows, among other simple measures would go a long way in reducing vulnerability and disaster-related impacts.
+Taking into account factors such as proximity to rivers, floodplains, preferential routes for debris flows, among other simple measures would go a long way in reducing vulnerability and disaster-related impacts.